4xush/CForge/newREADME.md

 ## Project Overview

-CodeForge is a collaborative platform designed for programmers to create rooms, share information, and track their progress across various coding platforms (LeetCode, GitHub, and Codeforces).
+C-Forge is a collaborative platform designed for programmers to create rooms, share information, and track their progress across various coding platforms (LeetCode, GitHub, and Codeforces).
 The application provides features such as user authentication, room management, messaging, and platform statistics integration.

 ## Architecture Analysis

 ### Backend Architecture

 The backend is built with:

 - **Framework**: Express.js (Node.js)
 - **Database**: MongoDB with Mongoose ODM
 - **Authentication**: JWT-based authentication